apache/horaedb-docs/docs/src/en/sql/ddl/create_table.md

 ```sql
 CREATE TABLE ...
 PARTITION BY KEY
 ```

-Example below shows a table partitioned by key, with 8 partitions:
+Example below creates a table with 8 partitions, and partitioned by `name`:

 ```sql
 CREATE TABLE `demo` (